ethanlee928/spark-vllm-docker/README.md

   - Allows building the container using pre-built vLLM wheels instead of compiling from source.
   - Reduced build time and container size.
   - `mode` is optional and defaults to `nightly`.
   - Supported modes: `nightly` (release wheels are broken with CUDA 13 currently).
+UPDATE: `release` also works now.
 ### 2025-12-19

 Updated `build-and-copy.sh` to support copying to multiple hosts (thanks @ericlewis for the contribution).